1. Regulatory framework

 A. Games of Luck

 Under the privatisation of national lottery operation, a games of luck licence includes only the licence that transfers the rights to plan and organise games of luck, execute draws, install systems of games of luck, and operational activities.
 In 2017, the Administration transferred the licence to operate games of luck activities to the Turkey Wealth Fund for 49 years.
 The Turkey Wealth Fund is entitled to make agreements with third parties to operate games of luck.
-Turkish or foreign companies can participate the tenders arranged by the Turkey Wealth Fund to operate the games of luck through a service procurement agreement.
-Currently, there is a ten-year agreement that entered into force in 2020, between the Turkey Wealth Fund and a Turkish joint stock company.
+Turkish or foreign companies can participate the tenders arranged by the Turkey Wealth Fund to operate games of luck through a service procurement agreement.
+Currently, games of luck activities are operated exclusively by a Turkish company, which won the tender organised by the Fund.
+The Turkish company and the Fund have a ten-year agreement that entered into force in 2020.

 B. Betting on Horse Racing